sgeb/acdcli/README.md

 % ACD_API_CLIENTID="your clientID" ACD_API_SECRET="your secret" make bin
 ```

+The binaries will be released with API keys embedded and the tool ready to be
-You will need to register an API client for the Amazon Cloud Drive to get a
+used.
+But when building from source you will need to register an API client for
-clientID and secret.
+the Amazon Cloud Drive to get a clientID and secret.
 You can do so
 [here](https://developer.amazon.com/public/apis/experience/cloud-drive/content/getting-started).

 Note that invoking the line as written above will store your clientID and secret